 In partnership with the Center for Environmental and Geographic Information Services, PROSHAR is conducting community risk assessments to generate multihazard vulnerability and resource maps and initiate community-level risk-reduction interventions.

-In close coordination with the government of Bangladesh, PROSHAR is helping to revitalize upazila and union Disaster Management Committees (DMC) that are responsible for communicating early warning messages to communities, convening meetings during disasters and developing disaster risk-reduction plans.
-PROSHAR also provided upazila and union DMCs in the most vulnerable unions with early-warning, search-and-rescue and first-aid materials.
+In close coordination with the government of Bangladesh, PROSHAR is helping to revitalize upazila and union Disaster Management Committees (DMCs) that are responsible for communicating early warning messages to communities, convening meetings during disasters, and developing disaster risk-reduction plans.
+PROSHAR also provided upazila and union DMCs in the most vulnerable unions with early-warning, search-and-rescue, and first-aid materials.

 PROSHAR builds sustainability by strengthening the capacity of communities and public and private sector stakeholders to work together to address community needs.
 PROSHAR also provides grants and technical oversight to local NGO partners and service providers to directly involve them in PROSHAR activities and to improve their organizational and technical capacity for the future.

-For more information contact Zachary Arney at firstname.lastname@example.org.
+For more information contact Linnae Fath at email@example.com.